sjtalkar/milestone2_waterwells_deepnote/doc/assets/crops.md

 (i.e. we assume that 2015 crops = 2014 crops).
 We understand that farming practices like crop rotation would challenge these assumptions.
 3. This problem has been ignored at this stage
 4. Imputing values is performed in a scikit-learn function transformer that forward fills the crops values from the years it is available to the next year(s).
-For instance 2014 value is used for 2015, 2016v vale for 2017 and so on.
+For instance 2014 value is used for 2015, 2016 value for 2017 and so on.